Engineering in Medicine

 Modern advances in engineering science and technology have enabled the rapid development of miniaturized medical devices, customized implants, sophisticated diagnostic instrumentation, precision surgical robotics, and information technology for e-Health.
 The healthcare industry has become one of the world’s biggest industrial sectors providing a wide range of job opportunities in research, product development and patient care.

-Engineering in Medicine is an interdisciplinary, non-thesis Master of Engineering (MEng) program offered at the Faculty of Engineering at Western University.
+Engineering in Medicine is an interdisciplinary, non-thesis Master of Engineering (MEng) specialization offered at the Faculty of Engineering at Western University.

-Academic and progression requirements for the Engineering in Medicine program will be the same for applicants who wish to enroll through any of the course-based MEng programs currently offered by the participating Departments.
-This program is structured to assist qualified graduate engineers to advance their professional careers by broadening their knowledge of technology in medicine and how to adopt an interdisciplinary approach to the development of medical and assistive devices.
+Academic and progression requirements for the Engineering in Medicine MEng specialization will be the same for applicants who wish to enroll through any of the course-based MEng programs currently offered by the participating Departments.
+This specialization is structured to assist qualified graduate engineers to advance their professional careers by broadening their knowledge of technology in medicine and how to adopt an interdisciplinary approach to the development of medical and assistive devices.
 If enrolled full-time, a student can complete the degree in one year.
-Part-time students will require additional time to fulfill the program requirements.
+Part-time students will require additional time to fulfill the specialization requirements.

 - CBE 9170 - Mathematical Methods in Engineering